 A new group of Sacramento teens will have the opportunity to participate in a paid work-based learning program funded by federal stimulus money, following a successful summer partnership between the City of Sacramento and PRO Youth and Families.

-Now, in addition to new participants, the City and PRO Youth and Families are seeking additional community-based organizations to take part in #SacYouthWorks this fall.
+Now, after identifying community-based organizations for the program, the City and PRO Youth and Families are seeking new youth participants to take part in #SacYouthWorks this fall.

 “Over the summer, the #SacYouthWorks pilot program connected 400 high school youth with 32 community-based organizations,” said Youth Development Policy Manager Lindee Lane.
 “This program ensures our young people are provided the connections and tools they need to cope and thrive during this global pandemic and beyond, while learning critical work readiness skills and supporting local efforts to address the impacts of COVID-19 on our community.”

 “Thanks to the leadership and support of the City of Sacramento, these youth engaged in over 16,000 service and training hours to address the challenges of COVID-19 and earned over $160,000 collectively,” said Staci Anderson, President and CEO of PRO Youth and Families.

 During the summer program, youth were connected to supportive and caring mentors and coaches from one of 32 community-based organizations across the city, completed a minimum of 40 program hours and earned a $400 stipend.

 “I know that I can walk away from this session knowing I’m a leader, that I am a young advocate,” said #SacYouthWorks participant G’Ahna T., who worked at the Roberts Family Development Center.